-The Investment Manager and Distributor, having its place of business at 875 Third Avenue, 24th Floor, New York, New York 10022, United States of America, is a Delaware limited liability company.
+The Investment Manager and Distributor, having its place of business at 1 SE 3rd Avenue, Suite 1660, Miami, FL 33131, United States of America, is a Delaware limited liability company.
 The Investment Manager is an investment advisory firm which has been established for the purposes of providing investment management services to collective investment schemes and other institutional and high net worth clients.
 The Investment Manager is registered with the U.S. Securities and Exchange Commission as an investment adviser under the U.S. Investment Advisers Act of 1940, as amended, but shall not be required to maintain such registration unless required by applicable law.

-The Investment Manager is a private debt manager specializing in corporate credit and structured credit strategies with over \$25 billion of assets under management.
-The Investment Manager is an SEC-registered investment adviser headquartered in New York City.
+The Investment Manager is a private debt manager specializing in corporate credit and structured credit strategies with over \$41 billion of assets under management.
+The Investment Manager is an SEC-registered investment adviser headquartered in Miami.
 Founded in 2005, the Investment Manager is an experienced manager in the corporate credit and structured credit investment markets.
 The Investment Manager currently manages CLOs and various other corporate credit strategies and structured credit strategies, across multiple funds and separately managed accounts.
-The Firm's employees possess leveraged finance, structured finance, asset management, trading, risk management, restructuring and other capital markets experience.
+The Investment Manager's employees possess leveraged finance, structured finance, asset management, trading, risk management, restructuring and other capital markets experience.

-Pursuant to the Investment Management and Distribution Agreement, the Investment Manager shall not, in the absence of wilful default, fraud or negligence in the performance or non-performance by the Investment Manager of its obligations or duties be under any liability to the ICAV, the Manager or any investor in the ICAV and is indemnified from and against any and all claims made or brought against or directly or indirectly suffered or incurred by the Investment Manager in the performance or non-performance of its obligations or duties.
+Pursuant to the Investment Management and Distribution Agreement, the Investment Manager shall not, in the absence of wilful default, fraud or negligence in the performance or non-performance by the Investment Manager of its obligations or duties be under any liability to the ICAV, the Manager or any investor in the ICAV and is indemnified from and against any and all claims made or brought against or directly or indirectly suffered or incurred by the Investment Manager in the performance or nonperformance of its obligations or duties.
 The Investment Management and Distribution Agreement may be terminated by any party giving ninety (90) days' written notice to the other parties or at any time by written notice if at any time all the Shares are repurchased.
-The Investment Management and Distribution Agreement may also be terminated by any party thereto by notice in writing to the other parties on the grounds set out therein, including if at any time one of the other parties shall: (a) commit any material breach of the Investment Management and Distribution Agreement or commit persistent breaches of the Investment Management and Distribution Agreement or commit persistent breaches of the Investment Management and Distribution Agreement or commit persistent breaches of the Investment Management and Distribution Agreement or commit persistent breaches of the Investment Management and Distribution Agreement or commit persistent breaches of the Investment Management and Distribution Agreement or commit persistent breaches of the Investment Management and Distribution Agreement which is or are either incapable of remedy or have not been remedied within thirty (30) days of the other party serving notice upon the defaulting party requiring it to remedy same; or (b) be incapable of performing its duties or obligations under the Investment Management and Distribution Agreement due to any change in law or regulatory practice; or (c) be unable to pay its debts as they fall due or otherwise become insolvent or enter into any composition or arrangement with or for the benefit of its creditors or any class thereof; or (d) be subject to the appointment of a liquidator, receiver, examiner, administrator, trustee, official assignee or similar officer in respect of its affairs or assets.
+The Investment Management and Distribution Agreement may also be terminated by any party thereto by notice in writing to the other parties on the grounds set out therein, including if at any time one of the other parties shall: (a) commit any material breach of the Investment Management and Distribution Agreement or commit persistent breaches of the Investment Management and Distribution Agreement which is or are either incapable of remedy or have not been remedied within thirty (30) days of the other party serving notice upon the defaulting party requiring it to remedy same; or (b) be incapable of performing its duties or obligations under the Investment Management and Distribution Agreement due to any change in law or regulatory practice; or (c) be unable to pay its debts as they fall due or otherwise become insolvent or enter into any composition or arrangement with or for the benefit of its creditors or any class thereof; or (d) be subject to the appointment of a liquidator, receiver, examiner, administrator, trustee, official assignee or similar officer in respect of its affairs or assets.
 The Investment Management and Distribution Agreement shall automatically terminate if the Fund's approval by the Central Bank is revoked or on termination of the Management Agreement.